sared/real-time/README.md

 ## Usage

 This repository allows you to run a countdown clock display for the NYC Subway from the comfort of your own apartment, home or office.
 You can configure it to display the times for the exact train(s)/station(s) you desire.
 It runs via RGB LED panels, the Raspberry Pi 2, @hzeller's great [RGB LED library](https://github.com/hzeller/rpi-rgb-led-matrix), and the MTA's real time API.
-Currently, the MTA currently only disseminates real-time data for the "A" division trains which include the 1, 2, 3, 4, 5, 6 and L trains, and as a result are the only lines supported.
+Currently, the MTA disseminates real-time data for all lines and stops in the NYC subway system.
+For further information about the MTA's real time API please see their [developer site](http://web.mta.info/developers/).
 For avoidance of doubt, this repository is in no way connected, endorsed, or licensed by the Metropolitan Transportation Authority ("MTA").

 **Please note that these panels do not have built-in PWM control and therefore should be run by a real-time processor.
 This repository utilizes the Raspberry Pi which is not a real-time processor.
 With that said, there should be limited issues utilizing the Pi to drive two RGB LED matrix panels.
 The performance issues should be limited to slight artifacts in the image including some "static" which can be seen below.
 You may be interested in exploring the use of level-shifters, real-time Linux kernels, or a [real-time HAT](http://www.adafruit.com/products/2345), but these are currently untested.**